Saturday, April 6, 2024

 I'm restarting this blog with some of the same goals as my original blog: A daily update and progress report.
 This time it's not about writing.
 For now Blogging IS Writing.
 And yes, writing is a part of the Wordsteading concept, so I will talk about that if and when I ever get back to that.

 As I originally envisioned it, this was a kind of "lifestyle" blog for creatives who live as old time homesteaders used to live.
+(Not farming, or necessarily gardening at all - but an all inclusive mindset.)
 Gramma Lu spent her days rounding up her children, writing poetry, "canvassing" (selling door to door), as well as cooking and cleaning and canning and gardening, and wrangling her good-for-nothing husband (at least according to her.)
 Nothing could be defined as her "job," because EVERYTHING was her job.
 Even when she was a kid, and farmed out to other, wealthier families to earn her keep, she basically just joined in with that family as they all worked their butts off to make a living for themselves, and crocheting and mending and chasing chickens was as much a part of that living as anything to do with money.

 You could say that, in Wordsteading, your whole life is your living.